The Minnesota Star Tribune: Awards

 In 2021, the staff of the Star Tribune won the Pulitzer prize for breaking news coverage for the "urgent, authoritative and nuanced" coverage of the murder of George Floyd.

+In 2026, the newspaper won the Pulitzer Prize for breaking news coverage again, for its work on the Annunciation Catholic Church shooting.

 Notable staff

 In April 2023, Steve Grove became the new publisher after Michael Klingensmith stepped down.
 Grove was the head of the Minnesota Department of Employment and Economic Development under Minnesota Governor Tim Walz.
 He formerly worked as a reporter and a Google executive, leading the Google News Lab.
 Klingensmith had served as publisher since 2010.